 Life’s An Adventure’s Three Capes walk is a different beast.
 This is a three-day pack-free walk where a professional guides leads you to the many highlights of the Tasman Peninsula.
 The first day’s walk is to the magnificent Cape Raoul, that you only get glimpses of on the Three Capes Track.

-Everyday you’re transported to and from the walk in a minibus and before you start walking you get to fill you snack bag with whatever sugary and/or salty treats that take your fancy.
-These are provided by your always-helpful guides – and no doubt they’ll thrown as few ripping yarns on the way.
+Everyday you’re transported to and from the walk in a minibus and before you start walking you get to fill your snack bag with whatever sugary and/or salty treats that take your fancy.
+These are provided by your always-helpful guides – and no doubt they’ll throw in a few ripping yarns on the way.
 Like the one about Martin Cash – one of the only bushrangers to die of old age!

 The huts on the Three Capes Track are beautifully made and feature shared kitchen/dining areas equipped with heating, basic cooking facilities, solar-powered lighting and running water.
 Sleeping quarters feature individual bunk platforms with mattresses, and toilets are a short walk away.

 Accommodation with Life’s An Adventure is quite a step up.
 Your two nights are spent in the deluxe spa chalets at Stewarts Bay Lodge, just down the road from historic Port Arthur.
 Each chalet has two bedrooms and two bathrooms plus a loungeroom.
 It’s one of those places you look forward to heading to after a long day on the trail.

 Food on the Three Capes Track, well that’s up to you.
 The Port Arthur gift shop has a range of dehydrated meals, snacks and beverages and Three Capes Gear and Gourmet sells a selection of premium DIY meals including reasonably tasty wine in a bladder.